The Stormwater Utility Defined

 View current utility rates.

 Single-family homes are charged a flat fee based on three size categories.
-Customers who live in average sized homes will be billed $4.75 per month.
 The monthly charge is based on the number of days in each month, therefore the monthly fee will vary slightly.

 Multi-family properties are charged a flat fee multiplied times the number of dwelling units.